Part One: Preface to Messages

 Brief definitions of these actions are presented below.
-As noted above, in practice, many health communication efforts combine two or more of these objectives:

 Campaigns that announce involve a presentation that directs individuals as to where they can obtain services, buy a product, or (in the case of health fairs) get more information about a specific health issue.
 Announcement messages can also direct the individual to watch or read other media, or attend an event, which will then provide them with additional information and motivation.
 See this promotion of an upcoming health fair for a good example of an announcement.

 Advocacy promotes system-level change via documentaries, articles, movies, public demonstrations, or ads that embrace and promote a social or political point of view.
 For example, this video piece presents racial discrimination in the application of criminal law.
 The year 2020 witnessed thousands of examples of advocacy for actions that were healthy or unhealthy, climate change-indifferent or environmentally protective, peaceful or violent, and unifying or dividing.

 Campaigns with combined objectives are pieces that attempt to achieve two or more of the above objectives, as in this example from CDC.

 Locate one example for each of the "4 A's" and one example of the combined objective.

 Whether the objective is to announce, advise, activate, or advocate, the message’s motivational and persuasive contents emphasize change in individual attitudes and group norms with respect to a certain health issue (e.g., behavior, social issues, barriers and challenges) while bringing the health issue to the forefront of the target audience’s collective mind.
 Specific examples of applying activation objectives often derive from fear appeal messages: attempting to arouse fear in the audience by demonstrating to individuals the scary aspects of engaging in a certain behavior and/or not doing something to mitigate the damage that that behavior can cause.
 Fear appeal messages usually involve a scary or threatening image to create the desired reaction and promote subsequent behavior change.